 Ever seen your kid take a nap in his car seat?
-Ever think “how can he be comfortable with his head falling forward?”
+Ever think “how can he be comfortable with his head falling forward like that?”
 Well, this pillow was designed to prevent that.
 And don’t worry, it has a flat back, so it doesn’t push his head forward.

 *For ages 3-10.

 Is it okay to have a kid on a leash?
 In a busy airport or a crowded shopping area: yes!
-Perfect for those 1-3 year olds who tend to run into busy streets or wander off like Dory.
+Perfect for those 1- to 3-year-olds who tend to run into busy streets or wander off like Dory.
 Includes a removable, adjustable parent strap and a chest clip for the smallest of adventurers.

 Olive Backpacks ~ $16+

 Olive Kids makes adorable, highly-rated backpacks for little ones for a great price.
 The size of the bag is perfect for young toddlers (not too big!).
 This compact travel pack has an outside mesh pocket for a water bottle. *Coordinates with lunch box and nap mat (sold separately).
 Super cute.

 Skip Hop makes another cute and durable toddler backpack (also great for preschool!).
 Kids love the animal designs (my 4-year-old lost it when she saw the new unicorn backpack!).

 If your kids are old enough to pull their own luggage, let them!
 Trust me, they’ll enjoy it, and it’s one less thing you’ll have to schlep.
 Skip Hop makes the same irresistible animal styles, but with wheels.
 It’s the perfect size for an airplane carry-on.